TeHikuMedia/corpora/corpora-deploy/README.md

 - **webpack-build**
   - this builds the actual bundle by running e.g. `npm run build`
   - you have to ensure the ansible variable `npm_dir` is defined
+  - you have to define the build command: `npm_build_cmd: "npm run build"`
   - our webpack is configured to use environment variables provided by `/webapp/bin/postactivate`. this is used to set things like the static files url e.g. if they are behind a cdn.